 After quarrying the rocks, stone manufacturers used to cut stones in the predefined shapes and sizes, keeping a model of a pre-planned layout where each piece of stone must fit together without additional cutting.
 Thereby, the term modular pavers derived from the models of pre-planned layouts.

-Let’s take a glimpse on each category of the modular pattern.
+Let’s take a glimpse at each category of the modular pattern.

 1 – Piece or Single Size Modular Stone Pavers Patterns